Aged Care Funding Instrument; Quality Statement

 Since March 2008, the level of the basic subsidy for approved permanent aged care residents has been based on each resident’s care needs as assessed using the ACFI.

-The ACFI data is a comprehensive collection of all ACFI appraisals for permanent aged care residents living in mainstream aged care facilities.
+The ACFI data is a comprehensive collection of all ACFI appraisals for permanent aged care residents living in Australian Government-subsidised aged care facilities.

 The ACFI records information on each resident’s care needs for the following areas:

 People accessing permanent residential aged care must be assessed for eligibility for services by an Aged Care Assessment Team and approved to receive care by a Delegate under the Aged Care Act 1997.
-This assessment (the client’s Aged Care Assessment Record which is recorded in the ACAP MDS) is a common source of diagnosed health conditions recorded in the ACFI, along with other medical sources.
+This assessment (the client’s Aged Care Assessment Record which is recorded in the ACAP MDS up until June 2015, and subsequently via the National Screening and Assessment Form (NSAF)) is a common source of diagnosed health conditions recorded in the ACFI, along with other medical sources.

 The majority of Australian Government-subsidised aged care services in Australia operate within the legislative framework provided by the Aged Care Act 1997.

-An annual snapshot of the aged care data, including the ACFI data, is provided to the AIHW in September/October each year, allowing around 3 months for ACFI appraisals for the previous financial year to be received.
+An annual snapshot of the aged care data (to 30 June), including the ACFI data, is provided to the AIHW in September/October each year, allowing around 3 months for ACFI appraisals for the previous financial year to be received.

-AIHW reports which include information from the ACFI can be downloaded free of charge from the Institute’s website <www.aihw.gov.au>.
+Reports which include information from the ACFI can be downloaded free of charge from GEN aged care website https://www.gen-agedcaredata.gov.au/.

-Data cubes for permanent residential aged care which are available on the AIHW website include data from the ACFI, including information on overall care level and care levels in the three care domains (activities of daily living, cognition and behaviour, and complex health care).
+Data for permanent residential aged care which are available on the GEN aged care website include data from the ACFI, including information on overall care level and care levels in the three care domains (activities of daily living, cognition and behaviour, and complex health care).

 Information may be available/published either at the level of responses to sub-questions in the ACFI, at the level of a rating of A (lowest need) to D (highest need) for each question, at the level of care need in individual care domains (nil or minimal, low, medium, high), or at the level of overall care needs (low care or high care).